 Chiang is set to take over the reins on July 1 and will be the university’s 18th president.
 The school’s last president, Michael Schill, resigned in September 2025 amid a federal funding freeze on the university.

-“I am honored and thrilled to be Northwestern’s next president,” Chiang said in a news release shared with the Chicago Tribune.
+“I am honored and thrilled to be Northwestern’s next president,” Chiang said in a news release.
 “I have long admired Northwestern for its dedication to interdisciplinary scholarship, artistic creation and impactful research, its tremendous healthcare system, and its palpable school spirit.”

 Chiang became president of fellow Big Ten Conference school Purdue University in January 2023, leading a student body of around 58,000 on its West Lafayette campus.
 Before becoming the university’s president, he worked as Purdue’s dean of the College of Engineering and executive vice president for strategic initiatives.
 Prior to that, Chiang worked for 14 years at Princeton University.